As DEI policies come under legal attack, philanthropic donors consider how to adapt

 Blum acknowledged the donations in an emailed response: ''Those donations were simply granted to us without any kind of a contractual agreement.''

 The Fearless Fund has also received backing from the nonprofit world.
-The Council on Foundations, which supports philanthropic foundations and provides legal resources to its members to help them consider potential legal risks, submitted an amicus brief in the case supporting the Fearless Fund's First Amendment argument.
+The Council on Foundations, which supports philanthropic foundations and provides legal resources to its members to help them consider potential legal risks, submitted an amicus brief in the case along with the Independent Sector supporting the Fearless Fund's First Amendment argument.

 Kathleen Enright, president and CEO of the council, said so far, none of the lawsuits or court decisions restrict grantmaking programs related to race.

-Note: This story was first published on February 7, 2024.
-It was updated on February 8, 2024 to make clear that an amicus brief in support of the Fearless Fund was filed by both the Independent Sector and The Council on Foundations.